 Written by Simon Austin — July 17, 2018

-Officially launched at the start of the year, it will focus on innovations in psychology, fitness and medicine, machine learning, movement science and neuroscience.
-Some might say the team's humbling at the 2018 World Cup makes its work more important than ever, although the DFB says it hopes the Think Tank can become a centre of excellence for the whole of world football.
+Officially launched at the start of the year, it focuses on innovations in psychology, fitness, medicine, machine learning, movement science and neuroscience.
+The team's humbling at the 2018 World Cup makes its work more important than ever, although the DFB says it hopes the Think Tank can become a centre of excellence for the whole of world football.

 “We want to be the competence in international football.
 If someone wants to know something, we want to be the first to be called.”

-The Think Tank is head up by Dr Thomas Hauser, who spoke exclusively to TGG about his work.
+The Think Tank is headed up by Dr Thomas Hauser, who spoke exclusively to TGG about his work.

 WHAT IS THE THINK TANK?